 Talk to that friend.
 Explain why sobriety is important to you.
 Tell them you can’t be around people pressuring you to drink and then see where it goes.

-Hopefully your friend is apologetic and commits to respecting your sobriety.
-If not, well you know to do.
+Hopefully, your friend is apologetic and commits to respecting your sobriety.
+If not, well you know what to do.

 6. Forgive yourself.

 It’s a big deal and you should certainly take it seriously but as a learning experience.
 A big, fat warning sign, if you will.

 You aren’t a bad, weak, stupid, worthless, or hopeless person because of it.
 (Or whatever names you’ve called yourself in the aftermath.)

 You made a mistake.
 Forgive yourself for the mistake and commit to fixing it.
 Since you don’t have a time machine, you can’t undo the drinking or anything horrifying you may have said or done when you drank.

 But you can recover from the relapse.
 You can take responsibility for it, learn from it, and make sure it doesn’t happen again.